AdaCore/training_material/courses/fundamentals_of_ada/intro_270_contracts.rst

 Quiz
 ------

-Which of the following statements is/are correct?
+Which of the following statements is (are) correct?

     A. Contract principles apply only to Ada 2012
     B. :answer:`Contract should hold even for unique conditions and corner cases`